 Hernias and exercise

-Moderate exercise under the direction of your doctor may be advisable for smaller hernias, particularly to the abdominal muscle wall area.
+Moderate exercise under the direction of your doctor may be advisable for smaller hernias, particularly if it affects the abdominal muscle wall area.
 Sports like swimming which support the body mass in water are useful.
 Any recommended exercises should also take advantage of gravity - stretches and muscle toning lying on your back are less riskier than standing up because less pressure is on the abdominal region.
-Pilates and yoga may also be a good exercise regime.
+Pilates and Yoga may also be a good exercise regime.